hendri54/CollegeEntry/docs/src/index.md

 4. Call [`make_student_ranking`](@ref) to initialize an `AbstractRanking`.
 5. Call [`entry_decisions`](@ref) to compute entry probabilities by type and college and expected values at college entry.
 This accepts the endowment draws object as input and call `retrieve_draws` to retrieve named endowments.

+If student rankings and admissions are supposed to operate on the same object, that object needs to be a single endowment.
+For example, students can be admitted based on expected abiity given GPA and parental.
+This is constructed as an endowment draw.

 ```@docs
 AbstractRanking
 AbstractRankingSwitches